flipt-io/flipt-client-sdks/README.md

 ![Performance Benchmarks](.github/images/performance.png)

 Here we performed 1000 evaluations of a flag using the client SDKs and the server SDKs.
 The client SDKs were able to perform the evaluations in a fraction of the time it took the server SDKs.
-This is because the client SDKs can perform the evaluations in-memory without having to make a request to the Flipt server.
+This is because the client SDKs can perform the evaluations in memory without having to make a request to the Flipt server.

 While the server SDKs performed evaluations in the range of 0-14ms, the client SDKs performed evaluations in the range of 0-0.1ms (100 microseconds).